TheApo/aiStories/README.md

 - **Text-to-Speech** — Convert stories to audio via ElevenLabs with configurable voice and model
 - **Tonie.box Integration** — Upload generated audio directly to a Creative Tonie
 - **Beautiful Book View** — Read stories in a handcrafted book layout with page-turning animations and word-by-word highlighting during playback
+- **Waveform Scrubbing** — Visual audio timeline with drag-to-seek; pages flip automatically to follow the audio position

 ### Songs
 - **AI-Powered Song Creation** — Generate original songs with lyrics and melody via Suno API
 - **8 Music Styles** — Pop, Rock, Country, HipHop, Lullaby, Folk, Electronic, Musical
 - **2 Versions per Song** — Every song is generated in two variations so you can pick your favorite
 - **Age-Appropriate Lyrics** — From simple lullabies with sound effects for babies to emotionally complex songs for teens
+- **Karaoke-Style Lyric Sync** — ElevenLabs Speech-to-Text forced alignment maps every sung word to the audio, so the displayed lyrics highlight in real time as the song plays

 ### Make It Yours
 - **Custom Characters & Objects** — Create your own entries with name, description, and image